JoyBed/duino-coin-experimental-miners/README.md

-# duino-coin-experimental-miners
+# Duino-coin experimental miners

 Here I will post experiments with miners till eventualy something gets to the new version of the miner.
+I change some thing in the official so they can work on some specific machines or something like that...
+Nevermind of what I do I can say just one thing:
+ITS EXPERIMENTAL USE AT YOUR OWN RISK(nothing bad wont happen)

 TODO:
 1. Modify 1.7 and 1.8 release of Multithreaded miner to not contain Colorama to have the latest miners without them as option too.